Sonali Phogat, social media influencer and BJP leader from Haryana, dies of suspected heart attack in Goa | Politics

 AAP leader Anurag Dhanda asked for a judicial probe into her death.

-Residents in her native village in Fatehabad also called for a CBI probe.
+Residents in her native village in Fatehabad also called for a CBI investigation.

 Phogat had acted in a few Haryanvi movies.
 She was a native of Bhuthan Kalan village in Fatehabad district and started her career as a TV anchor in 2006.
 She later took to acting and featured in a few Haryanvi films and TV shows.